 The second way in which maca powder helps you gain weight is through its anabolic action.
 Maca powder helps your muscles burn through calories more efficiently.
 Because of this, you get more from your workout routines.
 Adding muscle mass increases your weight.
-Getting more exercise helps you to burn more calories, which, in turn, causes you to eat more food.
+Getting more exercise helps you to burn more calories, which, in turn, causes you to consume more calories.

 Maca powder itself doesn’t necessarily cause you to gain more weight.
 It’s what happens to your appetite and exercise after consuming maca powder that causes the weight gain to occur.
 If you eat more of the right foods and then start to exercise following a maca supplementation, then chances are you may gain weight.

 Maca Powder for Acne

 Some consumers report that one indirect results of maca usage is improvements in acne.
 Perhaps the reason for this involves balancing the body’s hormones.
 Too much acne can come from certain hormones, such as testosterone in men, during puberty.
 The increased hormones cause the skin to secrete more natural oils, and the oils can clog pores on the skin.
 The clogged pores could cause the red sores called acne.

 There are a few things to consider when taking maca for acne.
 Maca not only balances your hormone levels, but it may also cause toxins to come out of your body.
 Some of these toxins can come through the skin, which could, in turn, exacerbate acne symptoms.